Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Handle the **MsalUiRequiredException** from Web API

- In `ToDoListService.cs`, the method `HandleChallengeFromWebApi` handles the `MsalUiRequiredException` response from Web API in the on-behalf of flow.
+If signed-in user does not have consent for a permission on the Web API, for instance "user.read.all" in this sample, then Web API will throw `MsalUiRequiredException`.
+The response contains the details about consent Uri and proposed action.

+The Web App contains a method `HandleChallengeFromWebApi` in `ToDoListService.cs` that handles the exception thrown by API.
 It creates a consent URI and throws a custom exception i.e., `WebApiMsalUiRequiredException`.
-TODO: Explain why it is needed?

 ```csharp
 private void HandleChallengeFromWebApi(HttpResponseMessage response)